How amazing would it be to secure yourself a graduate job offer before graduation?

 - Have the opportunity to ask questions

-- Be told when the applications open for summer internships, placements and graduate schemes
+- Be told when the applications open for summer internships, placement years and graduate schemes

 Be proactive and find relevant networking events to attend.